-Information Security for Journalists
+Information Security for investigative journalists

 This handbook is a very important practical tool for journalists.
 And it is of particular importance to investigative reporters.
-For the first time journalists are now aware that virtually every electronic communication we make or receive is being recorded, stored and subject to analysis.
+Since the revelations of Snowden in 2013, journalists are aware that virtually every electronic communication we make or receive is being recorded, stored and subject to analysis.
 As this surveillance is being conducted in secret, without scrutiny, transparency or any realistic form of accountability, our sources, our stories and our professional work itself is under threat.
-The UK Government's new surveillance legislation, the Investigatory Powers Bill, marks a disconcerting departure from legal principles of source protection in favour of unbridled spying powers.
+In addition more and more governments make a disconcerting departure from legal principles of source protection in favour of unbridled spying powers.